kumarasinghe/noon-test/readme.md

 Then visit `http://localhost:3000` from your web browser.

 Note:
-Listings are store in noon-test/api-gateway/dataStore.json
+Listings are stored in noon-test/api-gateway/dataStore.json

 Thank you!